Short term lettings in Great London are now limited to 90 nights per calendar year

-This is to comply with new laws enacted in 2015 to help hosts legally rent their home out to guests, as well as regulate the sharing economy
+This is to comply with new laws enacted in 2015 to help landlords legally rent their home out to guests, as well as regulate the sharing economy

 Why has this come about?

-The Deregulation Act allows homeowners in London to rent their home to guests on a short-term basis for up to 90 days in one calendar year – all without having to change their planning permission.
+The Deregulation Act allows homeowners in London to rent their home to guests on a short-term basis for up to 90 days per calendar year without having to change their planning permission.
 If a homeowner wishes to rent their home using shortlets for more than 90 days, they must now apply for the relevant planning permission.

 Previously, Airbnb had not put in measures to ensure that London hosts had been following these regulations, leaving the responsibility in the hands of the hosts.
 However in late 2016, after a 6-month long process (in collaboration with experts and partners across the city), Airbnb announced their measures to make sure that hosts on Airbnb were operating in accordance to the new legislation.
 Hence, the 90 day limit.

 For more information on the Deregulation Act and why Airbnb has applied this 90 day rule, see here.